-- Ensuring they follow first aid procedures. - Ensuring they know who the first aiders in school are. - Completing accident reports (see appendix 1) for all incidents they attend when directed to do so by the school nurse. - Informing the headteacher or their manager of any specific health conditions or first aid needs.
+- Ensuring they follow first aid procedures. - Ensuring they know who the first aiders in school are. - Completing accident reports (see appendix 1) for all incidents they attend when directed to do so by the school nurse. - Informing the Head of School or their manager of any specific health conditions or first aid needs.